mjarkk/wotnlclans/README.md

 ## Bugs
 - On Windows you can't get clan data
-- Start script may not start on windows, solution run "node Dev-False.js" and then "node serv.js"
+- Start script may not start on windows, solution run "node Dev-False.js" or "node Dev-True.js" and then "node serv.js"
+- The script will crash after a view days depending on the ram size

 ## Screenshots
 ![Screenshot1](https://github.com/mjarkk/wotnlclans/blob/master/www/img/s1.png)